What is Next.js?

 When Should I not use NextJS?

 Like NextJS, NodeJS is open-source, cross-platform, fast, and scalable.
 NodeJS offers improved developer productivity and satisfaction and reduced development costs.
 It also provides an easy learning curve and a large community.
 Rather than opposites, NextJS and NodeJS are complementary.
-You can use NodeJS to build the back end of a NextJS app, as you can see here.
-As seen here, you can also use a custom NodeJS server in a NextJS app.
+You can use Node.js for back end of a Next.js app, and also use custom Node.js servers.

 NextJS 13 was launched in October 2022.
 The new version adds many great features intending to be "dynamic without limits."
 We'll give you an overview of the updates below.

+2. Turbopack.
 NextJS 13 introduces Webpack’s successor: Turbopack.
 The asset bundler is over 700 times faster than Webpack and ten times faster than Vite.
 It uses Rust for building, and it supports React Server Components.

-You can find more information here.
+5. New Router.
 NextJS introduced a new router to introduce the app directory.
 This router will coexist with the old pages directory.
-You can find more information about the new NextJS router in this article.
+Y

+6. Streaming.
 The app/ directory means you can progressively render units of the UI.
 Further, you can stream them incrementally to the client.
-You can learn more about NextJS streaming here.